Prostate Cancer Clinical Trial

 Participants with an active documented COVID-19 infection (any grade of disease severity) at time of informed consent may be included only when completely recovered (in accordance with local guidance).

+12a.
 Diagnosed with other malignancies that are expected to alter life expectancy or may interfere with disease assessment.
-Participants with a prior history of malignancy that has been adequately treated and who have been disease free for more than 3 years prior to randomization are eligible, as are participants with adequately treated non-melanoma skin cancer and superficial bladder cancer
+However, participants with a prior history of malignancy that has been adequately treated and who have been disease free and treatment free for more than 3 years prior to randomization, are eligible, as are participants with adequately treated non-melanoma skin cancer and superficial bladder cancer.

-History of somatic or psychiatric disease/condition that may interfere with the objectives and assessments of the study
+15. History of somatic or psychiatric disease/condition that may interfere with the objectives and assessments of the study.

-Presence of any mutations or biomarkers that are known to as predictors of better response to treatments other than ARDT (e.g., AR-V7 or BRCA)
+16. Any condition that precludes raised arms position.
+17a.
+Eligible for treatment(s) other than ARDT based on presence of any mutations or biomarkers that are known as predictors of better response (e.g., AR-V7 or BRCA).

-Not able to understand and to comply with study instructions and requirements
+18. Not able to understand and to comply with study instructions and requirements.

 Check Your Eligibility